 Optimizing Your ATS-Friendly Template for Maximum Success

 Having an ATS-friendly template is just the first step.
+For a full breakdown of the content and keyword strategies that work alongside a clean template, see our ATS-friendly resume tips guide.
 Here's how to optimize it for maximum impact:

 1. Tailor Keywords for Each Application

 ATS systems rank resumes based on keyword matches with the job description.
-Use Resume Optimizer Pro to automatically identify and integrate relevant keywords from each job posting.
+Use our resume optimizer to automatically identify and integrate relevant keywords from each job posting.

 2. Include Both Acronyms and Full Terms